srivatsavavuppala/srivatsavavuppala/README.md

 ### Hey there 👋
 - 🔭 I’m currently working on Projects Related to AI.Machine Learning,Data Science & Python
-- 🎓I’m currently Pursuing Bachelors in Electronics at MNNIT Allahabad,INDIA.
+- 🎓I’m currently working as IT Professional, Graduated from MNNIT Allahabad,INDIA.
 - 💬 Ask me about Everything
 - 📫 How to reach me: [srivatsavavuppala@gmail.com](mailto:srivatsavavuppala@gmail.com)
 - 😄 Pronouns: He/Him